microsoftarchive/Learn-LTI/deployment/B2C_Docs/B2C_Deployment.md

 * You should have ready a **list of the tenant id's for the tenants you wish to give access**

 ## Starting The Script

+There are 2 ways to deploy B2C:

+### 1. Running the B2C deploy script from LTI deploy (Recommended)

+Follow the steps in [LTI deployment guide](https://github.com/UCL-MSc-Learn-LTI/Learn-LTI/blob/main/docs/DEPLOYMENT_GUIDE.md) and it will automatically direct you to the following steps.

+### 2. Running the B2C deploy script manually (if you want to run only B2C deploy)

 * Load Learn-LTI/Deployment into Windows File Explorer
 * **Hold shift** and right click in the file explorer to launch the Expanded Context Menu